MLHale/insure-nccoe-practice-guide-vetting/UsabilityScoring/README.md

-# Modify System Usability Scale From a Systems View to a Technical Document View.
+# Modify System Usability Scale From a Systems View to a Technical Document View

 ## Overview of Systems Usability Scale